Click here to listen to a reading of this blog:

-One part of having hypothyroidism that is often overlooked is that there is a strong connection between the disease and mental health conditions such as anxiety and depression.
+A part of having hypothyroidism that is often overlooked is the strong connection between the disease and mental health conditions such as anxiety and depression.
 In Thyroid UK’s 2015 survey, it was revealed that over 50% of the respondents also lived with depression.
-More than half.

 So, I asked fans of my Facebook page how thyroid disease has affected their mental health.
 Because there’s so many stories out there.
 It’s an area we need to raise awareness on as most people are totally unaware of the link.